LISTEN-moe/documentation/docs/ws/spec.md

 	ws.send(JSON.stringify({ op: 0, d: { auth: token } }));
 };
 ```

 > Extended information on the playback includes how many songs are in the queue, how many songs were queued by you and how many songs are in queue before your next song.

+## Heartbeating

-After authenticating, the websocket is gonna send you an `{ op: 0 }`, which means the websocket is asking you to prepare the heartbeat and it's interval to keep the connection alive.
+After authenticating, the websocket is going to send you a `{ op: 0 }`, which means the websocket is asking you to prepare the heartbeat and it's interval to keep the connection alive.
 Depending if you authenticated yourself with a real token or not, the data should look like this:

 ```json
 {